rdinch/MathResourceStudio-Help/docs/tutorials/picture-editor.md

 The picture selection pane displays the image files that are located in the selected picture/clip art folder.
 Select the image you want to use from the picture files pane and it will appear in the preview pane.

+!!! note
-NOTE: The following types of picture files can be used for the vocabulary document: .bmp, .gif, .jpg, .png, .tif and .wmf.
+    The following types of picture files can be used for the vocabulary document: .bmp, .gif, .jpg, .png, .tif and .wmf.

 Tools Pane

 At the top of the tools pane are the basic Open Image, Save Image, Undo and Redo commands.

+!!! note
-NOTE: The Save Image command will save the image displayed in the preview area to a save location on the computer; this does not save the image to the math document you are working with.
+    The Save Image command will save the image displayed in the preview area to a save location on the computer; this does not save the image to the math document you are working with.

 Below the basic tools commands are a wide variety of standard image sizing and enhancement tools.
 Generally a separate command window is opened for each tool.
 As you make changes, the image will be updated immediately so you can view the changes.
 Keep the changes by clicking the X in the top right of a command window, or click Reset to refresh the image and close the command window.

+!!! note
-NOTE: **Use the Resize command with care.** Pictures lose clarity each time they are re-sized.
+    **Use the Resize command with care.** Pictures lose clarity each time they are re-sized.
 Text and line heavy images will become blurry with even minor re-sizing.
 Most elements in the program that use images (i.e. Title Group) have a size adjustment option as part of the element.
 The element size adjustment option is the best way to adjust the size of the image for the document.

 **The Ribbon**